SummaryRead the full fact sheet

 - natural food supplements.

-It’s also important to remember that if you take supplements, you are at risk of committing an anti-doping rule violation no matter what level of sport you play.
+The ethical use of sports supplements is a personal choice by athletes, and it remains controversial.
+It’s important to remember that if you take supplements, you are responsible for the ingestion of these and any subsequent health, legal or safety consequences that may occur.
+If taking supplements, you are also at risk of committing an anti-doping rule violation no matter what level of sport you play.

 Water and sporting performance